superstar54/pyliterature/README.md

 ###pyliterature
-A Pythonic wrapper for the scientific journal, including Nature, Science, ScienceDirect, Wiley, ACS publication, RSC publication and so on.
+A Python web wrapper and text mining package for the scientific journal, including Nature, Science, ScienceDirect, Wiley, ACS publication, RSC publication and so on.